 - Get out and about.
 It’s easy to obsessively worry or rage when you’re in a closed, familiar space.
 Instead, try taking a walk.
 Breathe some fresh air.
 A change in scenery can create a change in mood.
 Plus, it’s a great natural remedy for PMS mood swings.

 If all else fails, talk to your doctor about some medication options.
-Sometimes, going on medications only around your period can help.
 Together, you and your physician can come up with a solution to stop PMS mood swings that works best for you.